+The elementary schools have a Health Aide who functions in a complementary role to the Corporation Nurse.
 The Health Aide is trained in CPR and first aid and can monitor students for illness or injury and notify parents of concerns.
 The Health Aide can administer medications, maintain student health updates, provide staff with student health concerns and conduct vision and hearing screenings as required by state law.
 Please be advised that the school does not call home to report every "bump" and headache.
 If you feel that such information is important for you to know, please notify the school the Health Aide.